 - Creating a schedule for medications and sticking to it

-- Seeing things in the long-term rather than the short-term and making decisions accordingly (e.g., going to a party though one would rather stay home because one realizes getting out and socializing is a good idea)
+- Seeing things in the long-term rather than the short-term and making decisions accordingly (e.g., going to a party despite wanting to stay home because the character realizes getting out and socializing is a good thing)…

 Possible Sacrifices or Costs Associated With This Goal:

-- Giving up one’s free-spiritedness or individuality in favor of a more traditional lifestyle
+- The character giving up their free-spiritedness or individuality in favor of a more traditional lifestyle

 Roadblocks Which Could Prevent This Goal from Being Achieved: